 Due to the high cost of alcohol, the nightlife only gets going very late as most Icelanders tend to have a few drinks at home before hitting the town.
-Travellers arriving in Reykjavik by air should not pass up the opportunity to buy cheap alcohol in the duty free store at the airport - a secret Icelandic tip!
-Some local Icelandic drinks, such as Brennivín, which when translated literally means 'Black Death', are extremely high in alcohol content - you have been warned!
+Travellers arriving in Reykjavik by air should not pass up the opportunity to buy cheap alcohol in the duty free store at the airport.

-Once sufficiently warmed up for the night, head to trendy Laugavegur where most of Reykjavik's 100 or so bars and clubs are centred round the strip and its side streets.
-On pumping Friday and Saturday nights it's not uncommon for the street to be filled with people all night long.
-It's also not uncommon for some of the beautiful Icelandic women drinking in the bars to turn out to be escorts who will then demand payment for any time spent chatting them up.
+Once sufficiently warmed up for the night, head to trendy Laugavegur where most of Reykjavik's 100 or so bars and clubs are centred, dotted around the strip and its side streets.
+On busy Friday and Saturday nights, it's not uncommon for the street to be filled with people all night long.
+On a side note, the drinking age in Iceland is 20.

 Become our Reykjavik Travel Expert

 We are looking for contributors for our Reykjavik travel guide.
 If you are a local, a regular traveller to Reykjavik or a travel professional with time to contribute and answer occasional forum questions, please contact us.